Ex-President Bill Clinton recovering in hospital from infection

 The former Arkansas governor was known as a exceptionally talented politician, combining a folksy charm with a deep knowledge of policy issues.
 He defeated an incumbent president, Republican George H.W.
 Bush, in 1992 and then beat longtime Republican Senator Bob Dole in 1996.

-Since leaving office, Clinton has become a cheerleader for his wife, Hillary Clinton, who was elected to the U.S. Senate from New York in 2000.
+Since leaving office, Clinton has become a cheerleader for his wife, who was elected to the U.S. Senate from New York in 2000.

 She unsuccessfully sought the 2008 Democratic presidential nomination and then won the party's nod in 2016, when she eventually lost to Trump despite winning the national popular vote.

-(Reporting by Dan Whitcomb in Orange and Brad Brooks in Lubbock, Texas; Writing by Joseph Ax Editing by Alistair Bell)
+(Reporting by Lisa Richwine in Orange; Additional reporting by Dan Whitcomb and Brad Brooks; Writing by Joseph Ax Editing by Alistair Bell)

 ((joseph.ax@thomsonreuters.com; 1-646-223-6594 1-917-848-0813; Reuters Messaging: joseph.ax.thomsonreuters.com@reuters.net))